 The GameBoy Advance got three Justice League games by Midway and Warner interactive.
 I found all three of these more fun than the standalone Superman games, even though only Injustice for All features him in any significant way.
 Here you join up with Wonder Woman in a 2D platformer that can seamlessly transform into a basic shoot 'em up.
 The controls and visuals are nice but it lets itself down in the level design.
 Because you can now fly, some sections can simply be bypassed by zooming overhead.

-Chronicles is a much more interesting being a top-town action game with multiple characters to play with.
+Chronicles is a much more interesting being a top-down action game with multiple characters to play with.
 You can eventually play as many of the Justice League including Batman and Superman, which adds to the variety.
 I got a lot of fun out of this one.
-Justice League Heroes, the last game on the collection only features The Flash as a playable character, but Superman can come swooping in to help as a power up.
+Justice League Heroes, the last game on the collection only features The Flash as a playable character, but Superman can come swooping in to help as a power-up.
 It's another isometric action game that plays more like a beat 'em up than the other Justice League games.
 The Flash may have some cool moves, but it does get repetitive quickly.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses Retroarch with the NEStopia, SNES9X_Next, TGBDual, VBA_Next, Picodrive, Genesis Plus GX, Handy, Mupen64, Mednafen PCE and Mednafen PSX cores to emulate the games on modern PCs.
-XBox 360 controllers supported for all games.
+Xbox 360 controllers supported for all games.
 Manuals for some games included in the Manuals folder.
 Tested on Windows 10.